andrewmcveigh/refdb/README.md

 # refdb

 A Clojure library designed to utilise a clojure Ref, and the filesytem as a simple "database".

+**NOTE: This project is really just an experiment.
+You probably shouldn't run it in production.**

 ## Artifacts